Jose Abad Santos Avenue: Route description

-The road passes to Gapan, San Isidro, and Cabiao in Nueva Ecija, Arayat, Santa Ana, Mexico, City of San Fernando, Bacolor, Guagua, and Lubao in Pampanga, Hermosa and Dinalupihan in Bataan, and finally to the city of Olongapo in Zambales.
+The road passes to Gapan, San Isidro, and Cabiao in Nueva Ecija, Arayat, Santa Ana, Mexico, San Fernando, Bacolor, Guagua, and Lubao in Pampanga, Hermosa and Dinalupihan in Bataan, and finally to the city of Olongapo in Zambales.

 The highway also serves a major utility corridor, carrying various high voltage overhead power lines through densely populated areas where acquisition and designation of right of way or power line alignment and lands for their associated structures is impractical.
 Notable power lines using the highway's right of way for most or part of their route are the Hermosa–Duhat–Balintawak transmission line from Hermosa Substation of National Grid Corporation of the Philippines (NGCP) to San Fernando Exit of North Luzon Expressway (NLEx) and Hermosa–Calaguiman line from NGCP Hermosa Substation in Hermosa to Layac Junction in Dinalupihan.
 The San Fernando segment of the Hermosa–Duhat–Balintawak line itself is undergoing relocation since 2001 originally to replace the steel poles affected by lahars from Mount Pinatubo at Magliman section, and later from February 2011, to alleviate heavy traffic along the avenue due to the presence of its electric poles standing on the highway itself, and to pave the way for the expansion of some segments of the avenue, particularly at Barangay Dolores.